piotrwicijowski/secret-santa/03_azure_functions/README.md

 ## Rename the function and update Static Website

-"HttpTrigger1" is a default name, when can rename it to something more meaningful.
+"HttpTrigger1" is a default name, we can rename it to something more meaningful.
 So, go **App Service Editor**

 ![](screenshots/rename1.PNG?raw=true "Rename")